blacklightpy/vaultofknowledge/🗃️ Unorganized/💭️ Developing My Own Philosophy/🤔️ Unorganized or Incomplete Ponderings/Arguments against Religion 2.md

 Let go of the crutch,

+--

 Now they will say that is the way of the devil.

+(Hindus don't, but their religion was corruptible) (Also Taoists don't, but their religion doesn't tell you what to do) (So people need a religion with something like Shariah / Halakha / Dharma Shastra)

+Shariah is the main meme of Islam
+Halakha is the main meme of Judaism
+Dharma Shastra is the main meme of India
+But Jesus is not the main meme of Christianity.

 But no, it's just that you guys follow ideologies.
 Even the corrupt are ones who follow ideologies.
 We were born alike, by the same beautiful world.